Shivamkanse2104/Infosys-milestone/README.md

 we want to do the 1.centrality and community 2.
 Query answering and domain linking 3.
 Deployment 4. ppt i think we want to use the same milestone 3 code for the milestone 4... and add the milestone 4 models... whether it is right!!!

+guys... we can do the code in milestone4_code.py... it is okay